intel/neural-compressor/docs/distillation.md

     def train_func(self, user_train_func)
         # The training function provided by user.
 This function takes framework runtime model object as input parameter,
         # and executes entire training process with self contained training hyper-parameters.
-        # It is optional if training could be configured by lpot built-in dataloader/optimizer/criterion.
+        # It is optional if training could be configured by neural_compressor built-in dataloader/optimizer/criterion.
         ...

     @eval_func.setter
     def eval_func(self, user_eval_func)
         # The evaluation function provided by user.
 This function takes framework runtime model object as input parameter and executes evaluation process.
-        # It is optional if evaluation could be configured by lpot built-in dataloader/optimizer/criterion.
+        # It is optional if evaluation could be configured by neural_compressor built-in dataloader/optimizer/criterion.
         ...

     @train_dataloader.setter